Best cheap headphones 2025: great music quality on a budget

 Timing isn't perfect

 When it comes to excellent cheap headphones, the SoundMagic E11C are the granddaddy.
-They launched back in 2018, and now, six years on, they're still winning Awards – they won Best wired in-ear headphones under £100 at the 2023 What Hi-Fi?
+They launched back in 2018, and now all these years later they're still winning Awards – they won Best wired in-ear headphones under £100 at the 2024 What Hi-Fi?
 Awards.
 Think of Anthony Hopkins winning an Oscar at 83, and you get the idea.

 So why are they (still) worth buying?
 Firstly, they have an excellent pedigree.
 The E10 before them were previous leaders in terms of cheap, wired earbuds, and their follow-up – the E10C in-line mic and remote control upgrade – similarly so.
 The E11C build on this strong foundation with better drivers, and an improved cable that's now silver-plated.

 All this means better sound, but without reinventing the wheel.
-It retains SoundMagic's distinctive warmth, but the bass delves deeper than before, and without sacrificing the treble.
+They retain SoundMagic's distinctive warmth, but the bass delves deeper than before, and without sacrificing the treble.
 Sandwiched between them is a clear, lively midrange that always remains composed.

-The one downside is that they're still sticking around their launch price – six years on, you'd expect a hefty discount.
+The one downside is that they're not massively reduced from their original price – seven years on, you'd expect a hefty discount.
 But considering the price tag was eminently reasonable to begin with, maybe we're asking too much.
 Other budget earbuds should respect their elders.

 Read the full SoundMagic E11C review